tmetcalfe89-zz/interactions/README.md

 ]
 ```

-Here's an example that drops a diamond from diamond ore and turns the ore into stone when a player interacts with it with a diamond pickaxe in their hand.
+Here's an example that drops a diamond from diamond ore and turns the ore into stone when a player interacts with it with a pickaxe in their hand.
 The pickaxe takes 1 damage.

 ```
 [
   {
     "targetBlock": "minecraft:diamond_ore:0",
     "dropItem": "minecraft:diamond:0",
-    "heldItem": "minecraft:diamond_pickaxe:0",
+    "heldItem": "minecraft:*_pickaxe:0",
     "replacementBlock": "minecraft:stone:0",
     "damage": "1"
   }